GrinonBarrett/Taksidos/Coxal Flyer.md

 ### Coxal Flyer
 An unsusual undead creature which composes a greatly enlarged and flexible pelvis connected to a spine which operates as a tail.
+The hips of the pelvis flap as wings.
 Their collective noun is a smattering.

 **Creature Type**: Coxal Flyers are undead.